oresat/oresat-linux/octavo_usb_emmc_flasher/README.rst

 ------------

 .. note:: This section is mostly copied from the Octavo Systems link above.
-.. this is copoed incase the info at the link above is lost
+..
+This is copied in case the info at the link above is lost

 #.
-A small, light-weight, initramfs (Initial RAM Filesystem) based Linux image is booted on the
+A small, light-weight, initramfs (Initial RAM file system) based Linux image is booted on the
    “OSD335x Target Device” using `TFTP`_ over the USB interface.
 #.
 The minimal image booted on the target will provide the “Host Computer” access to the
    attached eMMC memory as a mounted mass storage device, similar to a USB flash drive.